Gaussian Multiple and Random Access in the Finite Blocklength Regime: An RCU Bound and its Analysis for the Gaussian MAC

 \item Our proof technique in \thmref{thm:MAC} differs from the technique in \cite{molavianjazi2015second} in two key ways.
-First, we use a maximum likelihood decoder while \cite{molavianjazi2015second} relies on a set of simultaneous threshold rules based on unconditional and conditional mutual information densities; the change of the decoding rule is essential for obtaining the third-order term $\frac 1 2 \log n \bs{1} + O(1) \bs{1}$ in \thmref{thm:MAC}.
-Second, we refine the analysis bounding the probability that the mutual information random vector $\bs{\imath}_2$ belongs to a set $\mc{D} \subseteq \mathbb{R}^3$.
-Our non-i.i.d. input distribution prevents direct application of the Berry-Ess\'een theorem.
-However, when the inner product of the inputs $\langle \vX_1, \vX_2 \rangle$ equals a fixed constant, the mutual information random vector $\bs{\imath}_2$ can be written as a sum of independent random vectors.
-Therefore, we apply the Berry-Ess\'een theorem after conditioning on the inner product $\langle \vX_1, \vX_2 \rangle$, and then integrate the resulting probabilities over the range of the inner product.
-In order to approximate the resulting probability by the probability that a Gaussian vector belongs to the same set, we use a result (\lemref{lem:gotze} in \secref{sec:tools} below) that approximates the normalized inner product $\frac{1}{\sqrt{n P_1 P_2}} \langle \vX_1, \vX_2 \rangle $ by a standard Gaussian random variable, and derive a bound (\lemref{lem:gaussiancdf} in \secref{sec:tools} below) on the total variation distance between two Gaussian vectors.
+First, we use a maximum likelihood decoder in place of the set of simultaneous threshold rules based on unconditional and conditional information densities from \cite{molavianjazi2015second}; the change of the decoding rule is essential for obtaining the third-order term $\frac 1 2 \log n \bs{1} + O(1) \bs{1}$ in \thmref{thm:MAC}.
+Second, we refine the analysis bounding the probability that the information density random vector $\bs{\imath}_2$ belongs to a set $\mc{D} \subseteq \mathbb{R}^3$.
+Our non-i.i.d. input distribution prevents direct application of the Berry-Esseen theorem.
+However, given that the inner product of the inputs $\langle \vX_1, \vX_2 \rangle$ equals a constant, the information density random vector $\bs{\imath}_2$ can be written as a sum of independent random vectors.
+Therefore, we apply the Berry-Esseen theorem after conditioning on the inner product $\langle \vX_1, \vX_2 \rangle$ and then integrate the resulting probabilities over the range of the inner product.
+In order to approximate the resulting probability by the probability that a Gaussian vector belongs to the same set, we use a result (\lemref{lem:gotze} in \secref{sec:tools}, below) that approximates the normalized inner product $\frac{1}{\sqrt{n P_1 P_2}} \langle \vX_1, \vX_2 \rangle $ by a standard Gaussian random variable.
+We then derive a bound (\lemref{lem:gaussiancdf} in \secref{sec:tools}, below) on the total variation distance between two Gaussian vectors.
 This analysis appears in \secref{sec:be}.